The Living Space Team

-Living Space Project has a team of associates, from social, private and public sector, with cross cutting expertise and experience in green spaces, environment, planning, well being, funding, local economies, regeneration and community development, design and architecture.
+Living Space Project has a team of associates from the social, private and public sector, with cross cutting expertise and experience in placemaking, cities, green spaces, environment, planning, well-being, funding, local economies, regeneration and community inclusion, design and architecture.

-Maria's the first recipient of the Environment Fellowship, from the Clore Social Leadership Programme, and, she has a Masters in Public International and Environment Law as well as a Post Graduate Certificate in Architecture, Sustainability and Design.
+Maria is the first recipient of the Environment Fellowship from the Clore Social Leadership Programme and she has a Master’s in Public International and Environment Law as well as a Postgraduate Certificate in Architecture, Sustainability and Design.

 Emma has a wealth of experience in executive assistance and project management.
-Before joining Living Space Project, she worked in the TV, digital, IT and publishing sector.
-Emma is a Fellow of the Institute of Professional Administrators and the Institute of Administrative Management.
+Before joining Living Space Project, she worked in the TV, digital, IT and publishing sectors.
+Emma is a fellow of the Institute of Professional Administrators and the Institute of Administrative Management.

-When Emma’s not in the office, Emma is always on the lookout for potential community environment and places projects in the US where she operates from.
+When Emma is not in the office, she is always on the lookout for community environment and places projects in the US where she operates from.

-Chris advices, trains and project manages local sustainable development and climate change projects, with a strong focus on community engagement.
+Chris advises, trains and project manages local sustainable development and climate change projects, with a strong focus on community engagement.

-Derek has worked for more than twenty years on equality, inclusion and place making.
+Derek has worked for more than 20 years on equality, inclusion and placemaking.

 He is an experienced manager and this gives his work a practical edge and understanding of how organisations work.
-He was the Inclusive Design Advisor at the Commissions for Architecture and the Built Environment, and has worked with the Town and Country Planning Association on the Life, Love and Liberty performance programme about the history of land rights and planning in England.
+He was the inclusive design advisor at the Commission for Architecture and the Built Environment (now the Design Council), and has worked with the Town and Country Planning Association on the ‘Love, Life and Liberty’ performance programme about the history of land rights and planning in England.
 In addition Derek has facilitated international meetings for the World Health Organisation.